 What is a Community Development Financial Institution (CDFI)?

-Community Development Financial Institutions, more commonly referred to as CDFIs, are financial institutions that provide loans and other financial resources to communities that are often ignored by big banks and traditional financial institutions.
+Community Development Financial Institutions, more commonly referred to as CDFIs, are private sector, primarily nonprofit, financial institutions that provide loans and other financial resources to Low to Moderate Income (LMI) and BIPOC communities that are often underserved by traditional financial institutions.

-CDFIs trace their origins to local credit unions and banks that sprang up to address predatory or exclusionary lending practices like redlining in communities across America.
+CDFIs have roots in the civil rights, anti-poverty, and other progressive movements and can trace their origins to local credit unions and banks that sprang up to address predatory or exclusionary lending practices like redlining in communities across America.
+They believe in economic justice for all people and are federally regulated to focus their lending and business development efforts in low-income and underserved communities.

-This article will explain how CDFIs work, their history, and their positive impact on society.
+This article will explain how CDFIs work, their history, and will contextualize their positive impact on society.

 If you’d like to dig deeper we’ve also created a more quantitative industry overview, which you can download and read via this link: CNote Whitepaper – Overview of the CDFI Industry (pdf).

-Since CDFIs are a fundamental part of CNote’s impact investment offerings, and we make it easy for anyone to invest in CDFIs, understanding CDFIs will provide you a more complete understanding of the positive impact an investment in CNote has on communities across America.
+Since CDFIs are a fundamental part of CNote’s impact investment offerings, and we make it easy for anyone, from corporate investors to individuals, to invest in CDFIs, understanding CDFIs will provide a more complete picture of the positive impact an investment in CNote has on communities across America.

 Table of Contents